 Al-Nashiri remains imprisoned in Guantánamo Bay.
 On April 20, 2011, United States military commissions prosecutors brought charges against him stating their intent to seek the death penalty in his case.

-The Justice Initiative is serving as counsel on behalf of al-Nashiri in proceedings before the European Court of Human Rights against Poland.
-The application was filed on May 6, 2011.
+The Justice Initiative served as counsel on behalf of al-Nashiri in proceedings before the European Court of Human Rights against Poland.
+The application was filed on May 6, 2011; a judgment in al-Nashri's favor was delivered on July 24, 2014.

 September 21, 2010.
 Request to intervene in pending criminal investigation filed with the Polish prosecutor.